parallelvirtualcluster/pvc/docs/manuals/api.md

 * `managed` for PVC-managed, VXLAN-based networks.

 `domain` specifies a DNS domain for hosts in the network.
-DNS is aggregated and provded for all networks on the primary coordinator node.
+DNS is aggregated and provided for all networks on the primary coordinator node.

 `ip4_network` specifies a CIDR-formatted IPv4 netblock, usually RFC1918, for the network.